PC7-Client/PC7-Client/docs/userscripts.md

 ## Traditional Utility Functions

-Userscripts are provided with definitions for many of the [utilities that Tampermonkey would traditionally provide](https://www.tampermonkey.net/documentation.php).
+Userscripts are provided with definitions for many of the [utilities that Tampermonkey would traditionally provide](https://www.tampermonkey.net/documentation.php)

-- To maintain consistency with tampermonkey and ensure higher compatability with existing scripts, `unsafeWindow` is defined by PC7.
+- To maintain consistency with tampermonkey and ensure higher compatability with existing scripts, `unsafeWindow` is defined by PC7
-  - Your scripts are able to interact with `unsafeWindow` and `window` interchangeably.
+  - Your scripts are able to interact with `unsafeWindow` and `window` interchangeably
-- All Tampermonkey `GM_*` (grant) functions are defined by PC7.
+- All Tampermonkey `GM_*` (grant) functions are defined by PC7
-  - Many of the `GM_*` functions are not yet supported and have been disabled (these will only return false).
+  - Many of the `GM_*` functions are not yet supported and have been disabled (these will only return false)
-    - Support for some of these disabled functions may be added in the future.
+    - Support for some of these disabled functions may be added in the future
-  - As a replacement for both `GM_xmlhttpRequest` and `GM_webRequest`, PC7 has defined `GM_fetch` (works the same as your standard fetch request would).
+  - As a replacement for both `GM_xmlhttpRequest` and `GM_webRequest`, PC7 has defined `GM_fetch` (works the same as your standard fetch request would)
 - `GM_META_INFO` is also defined by PC7.
 This will contain the parsed meta info from your script as an object.
-If you need to reference this info your script you may.
+If you need to reference this info your script you may

 ## PC7 Utilities

 ### Adding settings menus for your userscripts
-PC7 provides userscripts with a utility function, `SettingsUtil`, that can be used to add settings menus to your userscripts.
-This can be used to easily manage userscript settings and prevent users of your script from needing to edit the file to configure settings.
+PC7 provides userscripts with a utility function, `SettingsUtil`, that can be used to add settings menus to your userscripts This can be used to easily manage userscript settings and prevent users of your script from needing to edit the file to configure settings

-To use this utility, you may call `SettingsUtil` and provide it an object to use to generate the settings menu.
+To use this utility, you may call `SettingsUtil` and provide it an object to use to generate the settings menu

 Example usage of this utility:
 ```js